VisMGA/Enviro-Bear-2000-Autosplitter/README.md

 # Enviro-Bear-2000-Autosplitter
-Livesplit Autosplitter for Enviro Bear 2000
+Livesplit Autosplitter for Enviro-Bear 2000

+Starts time from first level, splits on level change, resets on escape.